Industrial Data-Service-Knowledge Governance: Toward Integrated and Trusted Intelligence: Foundations of Trustworthy Industrial Governance

-Industrial environments impose a unique set of constraints that fundamentally differentiate their governance needs from those of conventional IT or cloud systems.
-These characteristics arise from the tight coupling between digital logic and physical operations, as well as the distributed nature of modern value chains.
-Specifically, industrial data and services exhibit the following interrelated properties:
+Industrial environments impose constraints that fundamentally differentiate their governance from conventional IT/cloud systems.
+These arise from the tight coupling between digital logic, physical operations, and deterministic communication networks.
+Specifically: